 - Will the costs be passed onto you and deducted from your settlement statements?

 - What happens if there is a claim?

 Protect your business

 As an independent owner operator, make sure you are fully protected.
-Under your motor carrier’s liability insurance, coverage often applies to the other driver and their occupants, not you or your vehicle.
+Under your liability insurance, coverage often applies to the other driver and their occupants.
 The other parties may be covered for their property damage and bodily injury when you are at fault.
-There may be no coverage afforded to you or your vehicle.
-Consider protecting the business you’ve worked so hard to build by purchasing your own separate insurance coverage.
-This additional coverage may even be required under your motor carrier contract.
+There may be little or no coverage afforded to you or your vehicle.

 Operating Under Your Own Authority

-If you are working under your own authority, you should minimally insure for liability insurance, physical damage coverage, and cargo insurance.
+If you are working under your own authority, you should minimally insure for liability insurance, physical damage coverage, cargo insurance and any other insurance your insurance agent recommends.
 The statement we hear often is “but, I have full coverage”.
 Full coverage to an agent might mean the coverage that is required, not the coverage you actually need.
 Your agent or broker should spend time with you to understand exactly what you need.
 You need choices, and understanding as to what you are purchasing, so you will feel confident that you are sufficiently covered in case of an accident.